justeat/gulp-build-fozzie/README.md

 - #### `browser-sync:docs`

-Refreshes the browser when changes to the docs dist directory are detected.
+Generates the documentation files then opens the docs in a local server.

 - #### `assemble`